-Another example of non-financial benefits may include language such as: "...given the regional focus of this study this research is consistent with the institution's/entity's regional mission, helping and improving the state's agriculture.
-The institution/entity will also benefit from the funding of meaningful research work employing the primary researcher, the research assistant and several graduate students."
+Another example of non-financial benefits may include language such as "...given the regional focus of this study this research is consistent with the institution's/entities regional mission, helping and improving the state's agriculture.
+The institution/entity will also benefit from the funding of meaningful research work employing the primary researcher, the research assistant, and several graduate students."

-• Research Approach, Methodology, Development and Implementation.
-In this section you may describe the research approach and the methodology to be used as well as describe the development and implementation of the risk management tool.
-You might want to include items such as the purpose of the research, pertinent background material, the statement or description of the work to be performed, technical approach, and a proposed project timetable.
-You might also want to include a table summarizing the tasks and milestones along with your responsibilities and RMA's responsibilities (see the statement of work template).
+• Research Approach, Methodology, Development, and Implementation

+In this section, you may describe the research approach and the methodology to be used as well as describe the development and implementation of the risk management tool.
+You might want to include items such as the purpose of the research, pertinent background material, the statement, or description of the work to be performed, technical approach, and a proposed project timetable.
+You may want to include pilot testing and evaluation of the risk management tool before final development of the tool.

+Management Section

-• Management Section.
-In this section you can introduce yourself to the review panel as the project leader along with the organization you represent and the specific research program goal you are trying to accomplish through this project.
+In this section, you can introduce yourself to the review panel as the project leader along with the organization you represent and the specific research program goal you are trying to accomplish through this project.
 If you have assembled a project team, you might introduce the team members and briefly describe their experience.
 You may include as an appendix, a short resume from key project personnel.
 Indicate any subcontracting arrangements, identifying the parties and the extent of their involvement.